How To Fit A Velux Window To A Tiled Roof

-Loft rooms can be dark, dismal places that can seem smaller than they really are due to the lack of natural light and the pitch of the roof.
+Loft rooms can be dark, dismal places that can seem smaller than they really are due to the lack of natural light and the roof’s pitch.
 You can make all the difference to the room by installing a Velux window – and do not worry if your roof is tiled, because the project is a relatively simple one.

-Our handy guide lists the basic tools you will need, and it includes the step-by-step process of fitting a Velux window to a tiled roof.
+Our handy guide lists the basic tools you will need and includes a step-by-step process for fitting a Velux window to a tiled roof.
 Before you start work, ensure that you meet your local building requirements and that you have the relevant permissions from your local council.
 You can find the perfect Velux window for your loft room, as well as all the tools you need, at Buildworld.

 Tools For The Job